cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/StorageDomainApi.md

-include_stats = True # bool | Whether to include Storage Domain stats in response. (optional) include_time_series_schema = True # bool | Whether to include Storage Domain time series schema in response. (optional) include_file_count_by_size = True # bool | Whether to include Storage Domain file count by size. (optional) match_partial_names = True # bool | If true, the names in viewNames are matched by any partial rather than exactly matched. (optional) view_template_id = 1 # int | Specifies a view template id for Storage Domain.
+include_stats = True # bool | Whether to include Storage Domain stats in response. (optional) include_time_series_schema = True # bool | Whether to include Storage Domain time series schema in response. (optional) include_file_count_by_size = True # bool | Whether to include Storage Domain file count by size. (optional) match_partial_names = True # bool | If set to true, names in the 'names' parameter will be matched partially instead of exactly. (optional) view_template_id = 1 # int | Specifies a view template id for Storage Domain.
 Storage Domains with same deduplication and compression settings will be recommended. (optional)

 # example passing only required values which don't have defaults set